-You can earn points on Recyclebank by doing things like reading articles about eco-friendly tips and tricks.
+You can earn points and redeem for prizes on Recyclebank by doing things like reading articles about eco-friendly tips and tricks.

 This can be a good site to use if you’re into going green, and they even offer products that are made by eco-friendly companies.